- Consultation with medical providers or RN

 Medical records are confidential.
 No information is released without the student’s written permission or a court order.
 To get a copy of your immunization/medical records from Morris, print a copy of the Release of Medical Records form and fax or mail to Health Services.

 Appointments are not necessary but recommended if you require more than a short visit.

 A Stevens Community Medical Center (SCMC) medical provider is available in Health Service from 9 a.m.–noon on class days and during finals week.

 Students may consult with the nurse.
 Students needing immediate attention by a physician will be referred to SCMC at no additional charge.
 Students seen at SCMC without a Health Service referral will be charged for services rendered at SCMC rates.
 SCMC Lab and X-ray charges must be paid for by student insurance.

 Urgent Care and Emergencies

-In case of severe illness or injury after Health Service and Urgent Care hours, please go to the SCMC Emergency Room (400 East First Street, Morris, MN 56267).
+In case of severe illness or injury after Health Service and SCMC Urgent Care hours, please go to the SCMC Emergency Room (400 East First Street, Morris, MN 56267).
 If your medical situation is not severe, consider waiting until the Health Service reopens.